moonlockwood/Speech-Button/README.md

 ## Speech button
-files with bits and pieces for a push to talk tanscriber
+Files with bits and pieces for a push to talk transcriber.

+Records from active audio input and pastes result into whatever has focus.